-1. Simplify the rules and process.
+- 1. Simplify the rules and process.
 Working families should be able to complete their own taxes, without having to pay for professional assistance.
-Federal and state laws that govern working family's income taxes need to be simplified, and federal and state tax credit programs need to be coordinated.

-2. Ensure that free tax assistance for EITC families is available, accessible and well publicized.
-Free tax assistance for low-income families is available at Volunteer Income Tax Assistance sites, Tax Counseling for the Elderly (TCE), AARP and other free tax preparation sites in many District of Columbia communities, but very few people know this.
-In fact, these sites serve less than 2 percent of the EITC-eligible taxpayers nationwide.
-Different levels of government, employers, foundations, churches and other community groups can all provide financial assistance, make site locations available, donate computers for electronic filing, help recruit volunteers and conduct outreach with potential EITC families.
-EITC families should also be made aware that there are free or low-cost tax filing websites available that they can access through the IRS and other websites.

-3. Strengthen consumer protection and education.
-There is extremely little regulation of tax preparers - they are not even required to have a high school education.
+Federal and state laws that govern working family's income taxes need to be simplified, and federal and state tax credit programs need to be coordinated. - 2.
+Ensure that free tax assistance for EITC families is available, accessible and well-publicized.
+Free tax assistance for low-income families is available at Volunteer Income Tax Assistance (VITA) sites throughout many Texas communities.
+For example, CDF-TX coordinates two VITA sites in the Rio Grande Valley and partners with the Houston Asset Building Coalition to promote 45 VITA sites throughout Houston and Harris County.
+While these VITA sites serve a small percentage of EITC-eligible taxpayers our offices are working diligently to increase the numbers of EITC-eligible filers through coordinated outreach efforts with the help of state and federal government, employers, faith organizations and community groups.
+Different levels of government, employers, foundations, churches and other community groups can make site locations available, donate computers for electronic filing, help recruit volunteers and conduct outreach with potential EITC families. - 3.
+Strengthen consumer protection and education.
+There is extremely little regulation of tax preparers they are not even required to have a high school education.
 Yet, they are entrusted with personal information and expected to stay abreast of many complex tax laws.
-The federal and state governments could do more to regulate and monitor the practices of paid preparers as well as their partner banks.
-Families need to understand what they can expect of their tax preparer, as well as the drawbacks and hidden costs of RALs.
-On the federal level, the Taxpayer Abuse Prevention Act (TAPA) is being reintroduced in Congress on February 8, 2005 by Senator Daniel Akaka.
-Among the many issues that TAPA addresses, it prohibits the use of RALs against the Earned Income Tax Credit.

-4. Connect more low-income families with financial institutions and increase their financial literacy.
-Having a tax refund electronically deposited directly into a bank account speeds up the turnaround time significantly, but one out of four families with incomes less than \$25,000 do not have a bank account.
-Recent efforts to partner free tax assistance with financial institutions are proving successful.
+The federal and state governments could do more to regulate and monitor the practices of paid preparers as well as the national banks with which they partner to offer RALs.
+Texas State Representative Mike Villarreal proposed HB No. 398, "Refund Anticipation Loan Act," in the 79th session to protect consumers.
+The Act prohibits RAL interest rates from exceeding the state's market competitive rate ceiling; regulates RAL facilitators and requires them to register with the state; and requires full disclosure of the nature, costs and risks of RALs.
+On the Federal level, the Taxpayer Abuse Prevention Act (TAPA) is being re-introduced in Congress on February 8, 2005 by Senator Daniel Akaka.
+TAPA, among other things, prohibits the use of RALs against the Earned Income Tax Credit. - 4.
+Connect more low-income families with financial institutions and increase their financial literacy.
+For example, CDF-TX coordinates free tax assistance with financial education and literacy services.
+By collaborating with institutions like IBC Bank and other local banks, families are provided information on how to open and maintain bank accounts.